smooge/FedoraNotes/Master-Fedora-Move-Document.md

    - [ ] work with PNT/Shauns team to get systems racked
    - [ ] power up communishift
    - [ ] change ips and other config work
+   - [ ] instructions on how to install openshift.
+ - [ ] Move final virthost-cc boxes into new RDU-CC racks
  - [ ] Hardware should arrive at IAD2
    - [ ] work with Shauns team to get systems racked/stacked in 101
    - [ ] begin configuration and set up of moved systems